IlanaFeldman/ST558-Project-2/entertainment.md

 # Exploratory Data Analysis

-The socmed channel has 1628 articles collected.
+The entertainment channel has 4941 articles collected.
 Now let us take a look at the relationships between our response and the predictors with some numerical summaries and plots.

 ## Numerical Summaries

 Table 2 shows the popularity of the news articles on different days of the week.
 We classified the number of shares greater than 1400 in a day as “popular” and the number of shares less than 1400 in a day as “unpopular”.
-We can see the number of articles from the socmed channel classified into “popular” group or “unpopular” group on different days of the week from January 7th, 2013 to January 7th, 2015 when the articles were published and retrieved by the study.
+We can see the number of articles from the entertainment channel classified into “popular” group or “unpopular” group on different days of the week from January 7th, 2013 to January 7th, 2015 when the articles were published and retrieved by the study.
 Note, this table may not reflect on the information contained in the data due to dichotomizing the data.

 Table 3 shows the average shares of the articles on different days of the week.
-We can compare and determine which day of the week has the most average number of shares for the socmed channel.
+We can compare and determine which day of the week has the most average number of shares for the entertainment channel.
 Here, we can see a potential problem for our analysis later.
 Median shares are all very different from the average shares on any day of the week.
 Recall that median is a robust measure for center.
 It is robust to outliers in the data.
 On the contrary, mean is also a measure of center but it is not robust to outliers.
 Mean measure can be influenced by potential outliers.

 In addition, Table 3 also shows the standard deviation of shares is huge for any day of the week.
 They are potentially larger than the average